 Films may be produced in colour or black & white, or a combination of the two.

-The theme for this year is: Is it Conflict?
-You may interpret this theme in any way you choose, and your film may take any form, e.g. Music Video, Narrative, Documentary, Animation (including stop motion) etc. You may use existing music or compose original scores for your movies.
+The theme for this year is: Listening to the silent voices.
+Boys must produce a short film that captures their untold story or the story of those who can't speak.
+Your short film may take any form, e.g. Music Video, Narrative, Documentary, Animation (including stop motion) etc. You may use existing music or compose original scores for your movies.
 However, all music used in these films must be credited at the end of your film.
 Errors or omissions in these credits may result in loss of marks.